StuKozola/FSND/projects/02_trivia_api/starter/backend/README.md

 }
 ```
 ### `GET '/questions?page={page_number:integer}'`
 - Fetches a dictionary of categories, current category, and a list of questions.
-If page does note exist ir returns error message with status code 404
+If page does note exist it returns error message with status code 404
 - _Request Arguments:_ optional page_number
 - _Returns:_ An object with keys categories, current_category, and questions.
 Categories contains a object of id: category_string key:value pairs.
 Questions return a object of key:value pairs id, category, difficulty, question, and answer.
 - Error code returned for invalid page number is 404

 Example:
 `curl http://localhost:5000/questions` or `curl http://localhost:5000/questions?page=1`

 Response:
 ```
 {